UNCLASSIFIED (U)

 (1) Prepares the Federal Register notice, along with any media note;

-(2) Obtains appropriate bureau and L clearances; and
+(2) Obtains appropriate bureau, CMO, and L clearances; and

-(3) Delivers the notice and the media note to the CMO for action.
-The Federal Register notice must be delivered to the CMO not later than 30 days prior to the meeting date; otherwise, the CMO has the discretion to not accept the meeting notice for publication.
+(3) Submits the notice to the Federal Register Liaison (copying the CMO).
+The Federal Register notice must be submitted not later than 30 calendar days prior to the meeting date to ensure timely publication; otherwise, the CMO and L/M have the discretion to not approve the meeting notice for publication.
 If it appears that the Federal Register notice will be published with less than 15 calendar days' notice, the meeting must be rescheduled unless there are exceptional circumstances.
 Convenience of the committee members, including purchase of tickets or other expenses, will not normally be considered an exceptional circumstance.
 The public has a right to sufficient notice of advisory committee meetings; and

 (4) A sample media note is at 11 FAM Exhibit 815.2(2).

 c.
-The office supporting the advisory committee is responsible for meeting publishing deadlines.
+The DFO is responsible for meeting publishing deadlines.
 Due to workload issues, there may be delays in the Department’s clearance process, as well as delays in Federal Register publication.
-The Department is responsible for all delays.

 11 FAM 815.3 Contents of Meeting Notice